The Chosen One (trope)

-The Chosen One, also known as The One or The Chosen, is a narrative trope in which one character, usually the protagonist, is framed as the inevitable hero of the story as a result of destiny, unique gifts, and/or special lineage.
+The Chosen One, also known as The One or The Chosen, is a narrative trope in which one character, usually the protagonist, is framed as the inevitable hero of the story as a result of destiny, unique gifts, or special lineage.
 The trope is similar to the hero's journey template, where the main difference is that The Chosen One usually does not have a choice because of destiny.
-Chosen One narratives often incorporate bildungsroman, following the growth of a character from childhood to adulthood.
-The character's gifts, lineage or destiny are often unknown at the start of the plot or presented to the audience as dramatic irony.
-The Chosen One trope is rooted in religion and mythology, and often appears in speculative fiction that uses elements of mythology.
+Chosen One narratives often incorporate bildungsroman, following the personal development of a character from childhood to adulthood.
+The character's gifts, lineage or destiny are often unknown at the beginning of the plot or presented to the audience as dramatic irony.
+The Chosen One trope is rooted in religion, mythology and folklore, and often appears in speculative fiction such as fantasy.
 The Chosen One trope is comparable to the religious concept of messiah.